Orange-OpenSource/fiware-openlpwa-iotagent/README.md

 # Fiware LoRa®\* IoT Agent

-This project is a bridge between the Orange LoRa®\* network and the OMA NGSI protocol used by the Orion Context Broker as well as by other components of the FIWARE ecosystem.
+This project is a bridge between the Orange LoRa®\* network and the OMA NGSIv1 protocol used by the Orion Context Broker as well as by other components of the FIWARE ecosystem.

 ## <a name="overview"/>Overview